mktaop/gemini1.5_chatbot/README.md

+** NOTE:  GEMINI 1.5-001 NO LONGER AVAILABLE AS OF 5/24/25, and -002 VERSION WILL BE GONE SEP 2025!
+**CHECK OUT MY VIDEO ON 2.0 FLASH

 Chatbot without RAG!!!
 Create a streamlit app that lets you chat with any type of media file (documents, images, videos, audio).
 All this without doing any RAG!